georgringer/news/Documentation/NewsVersatileNewsSystem/Configuration/Reference/Index.rst

          domain.tld/news/2011/8/news-title.html).
 If enabled, the date is added to the url.

-         Each parameter (day, month, year) can be seperatly configured by using the full options of the `php function date()
+         Each parameter (day, month, year) can be separately configured by using the full options of the `php function date()
          <http://at2.php.net/manual/en/function.date.php>`_ .
 This example will
          add the day as a number without leading zeros, the month with leading